Serving Daytona Beach, Ormond Beach, Port Orange, Palm Coast and Surrounding Areas

 Lynn Byrne, Realtor

 The trends tell us what has happened, not what is going to happen.
 There are many opportunities in the Daytona Beach Homes Market.
-Short sale values are simply incredible right now.
-If you have the resources (cash or good credit with down money), you are in a position to get properties at 30-40% below current "normal" market values.
+There are many foreclosed properties available.
+Short sale opportunties are numerous.
+There are also some very motivated sellers.
+I am aware of many of these opportunities.
+You won't find them by searching the MLS or through any of the real estate search sites.
 Give me a call to discuss what's availalble and what's best for your situation.
 You would be surprised at some of the offers that are being accepted.

 You can get more frequent updates through our Daytona Beach Real Estate Weekly Report.
 Check it out now.